solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 	// (...)
 ```

-If there were no error during processing, we can store configuration structure (to access it later from `Collect`).
+If there were no errors during processing, we can store configuration structure (to access it later from `Collect`).
 ```go
 	// (...)
 	ctx.Store(configObjectKey, cfg)